-Upon request, the Principal or other authorized school leader may, at his/her discretion, grant permission for visits by outside service providers who currently provide private educational or therapy services to a current student.
+Upon request, the Head of School or other authorized school leader may, at his/her discretion, grant permission for visits by outside service providers who currently provide private educational or therapy services to a current student.
 To minimize disruption to the instructional program, outside service providers must comply with the guidelines for all visitors plus the following additional guidelines:

-- The third party must currently provide educational or therapy services to the student; - 2.
-Provide the Principal or other authorized school leader an appropriate Release of Confidential Information under the Family Educational Rights and Privacy Act (FERPA), signed by the parent/guardian; - 3.
+- The third party must currently provide educational or therapy services to the student; - Provide the Head of School or other authorized school leader an appropriate Release of Confidential Information under the Family Educational Rights and Privacy Act (FERPA), signed by the parent/guardian; - 3.
 Have the parent/guardian coordinate the observation date and time; - 4.
 Limit the observation to one hour unless an extended time period has been granted in advance of the scheduled observation; and - 5.
 Conduct the session in such a manner that allows the regular school program to continue during the visit by refraining from engaging the attention of the teacher or student(s) through conversation or other means.

-59. School Attendance
+62. School Attendance

-The Board shall abide by the compulsory attendance laws of the state of Missouri, with the exception of those students who may be excused from full-time attendance by the Principal.
-Individual petitions for any deviation from full-time attendance shall be considered by the Principal on the merits of the individual student's application and in compliance with state law and regulations.
+The Board shall abide by the compulsory attendance laws of the state of Missouri, with the exception of those students who may be excused from full-time attendance by the Head of School.
+Individual petitions for any deviation from full-time attendance shall be considered by the Head of School on the merits of the individual student's application and in compliance with state law and regulations.